Referrals & Rebates - Medicare, Private Health & NDIS

 Referrals to accredited therapists for up to 20 rebated sessions of therapy until age 25 for specific eligible conditions:

-• CND referrals can be made by your child’s Paediatrician or Psychiatrist
+• CND referrals can be made by your child’s Paediatrician or Psychiatrist.
+These provide for therapy and review by allied health in regard to Complex Neurodevelopmental concerns such as Autism.

 Please see Visiting our Allied Health Professionals for more details on these plans.